MrFarland/Encyclopedia-Exandria/module/51-alabaster_sierras.md

 **^Type:^** ^Coastal^ ^&^ ^Mountain^

-The Salted Bluffs are tall, seaside cliffs that run along the northern tip of the [Alabaster Peninsula](alabaster-sierras) where the [Alabaster Sierras](alabaster-sierra-range) meet the Frigid Depths.
-The cliffs are littered with caves and hidden coves and often used by pirates and smugglers.
+The Salted Bluffs are tall, seaside cliffs that run along the northern tip of the [Alabaster Peninsula](alabaster-sierras) where the [Alabaster Sierras](alabaster-sierra-range) meet the [Frigid Depths](frigid-depths).
+These towering cliffs are littered with caves and hidden coves and are frequently used by the few pirates and smugglers brave enough to work Exandria's northern ocean.

+In addition to the pirates, the cliffs are home to a number of [harpy](/monster/harpy) clans and an equal number of [wyvern](/monster/wyvern) nests.
+It is an extremely dangerous area to sail and most merchant captains give the bluffs a wide berth.

 *^Canon^ ^Consistency:^ **^High^** ^-^ ^(Tal'Dorei^ ^Campaign^ ^Guide,^ ^p.^ ^48)^* {.screen-only}

-(print-column)

 ### Shearing Channel